 Electric Charging Stations: Miss Them and You’ll Miss Them

 One possible option, which is quite a straightforward one, is to embrace the inevitable rise of electric cars.
-Convenience and necessity are going to force drivers to switch to electric vehicles, and they’ll expect to be served by their favourite station.
+Convenience and necessity are going to force drivers to switch to electric vehicles, and they’ll expect to be served by their favorite station.
 Furthermore, the limited lifetime of the battery promises a steady stream of customers who will stop at your station for a recharge.

 Unfortunately, drivers are more likely to power up their car at home, or power up free of charge at the restaurant, gym or hotel they’re visiting.
 In this sense, fuel retailers are not only competing against each other, but also against other service providers – and even family homes.